-Figure 20 (from Mottram et al., 2019).
-GRACE GMB and SMB from RACMO and HIRHAM5 shown on a basin scale (Groh, personal communication)- Large seasonal and interannual variations are shown in all three datasets.
-Curves have been fitted removing a quadratic function trend removal to highlight the short term agreement between the data (SMB and GMB otherwise diverge in time because of dynamic ice sheet effects, not captured by SMB models).
+Figure 25 ((Mottram et al., 2019) GRACE GMB and SMB from RACMO and HIRHAM5 shown on a basin scale (Groh, personal communication)- Large seasonal and interannual variations are shown in all three datasets.
+Curves have been smoothed with a quadratic function to assist interpretation.

-4.7 Use of ECVs in ice sheet and climate models
+4.4 Use of ECVs in ice sheet and climate models

 In model systems where the ice sheet is not actively coupled to the atmospheric and/or oceanic components but enters as a passive element, an observed state of the ice sheet may be used directly as the reference ice sheet seen by e.g. the atmosphere.
 For such purposes, detailed, high-resolution data sets of ice sheet characteristics such as SEC, CFL and GLL are very useful as Aschwanden et al. (2013) and Price et al. (2017) have shown.
 As model resolution increases, the accuracy of topographic features of the ice sheet becomes progressively more important.
 Studies with very high resolution runs using a regional climate model show significant changes in precipitations patterns over Greenland when the resolution increases (Lucas-Picher et al., 2012).
-In such high-resolution runs detailed, high-resolution data sets of ice sheet topography and extent are essential for optimal model performance, a model study currently in preparation by Mottram et al (in prep.), examines exactly this feedback as part of the ice2ice project, a large ERC synergy project examining the links between Greenland ice sheet mass balance and ocean conditions.
+In such high-resolution runs detailed, high-resolution data sets of ice sheet topography and extent are essential for optimal model performance, a model study currently in preparation by Mottram et al (in prep.), examines exactly this feedback (see Figure 24 below).